 Recreational activities within the Vale District are plentiful.
 From the rugged Owyhee Canyon in the south to the top of Lookout Mountain near Baker City, there are opportunities for quiet reflection, arduous physical challenges, and family adventures, such as wild horse viewing in the Cold Springs Herd Management Area (pictured right).

 Some of the activities you can enjoy in the Vale District include:

-There are two fee camping areas within the Vale District: Chukar Park and Spring Recreation Site.
-Other developed camping locations include Antelope Reservoir (PDF), Birch Creek Historic Ranch, Cow Lakes, Rome Launch Site, Slocum Creek/Leslie Gulch, Three Forks, Twin Springs, Willow Creek Hot Springs, Hells Canyon Reservoir Recreation Area, Carter's Landing (PDF), Copper Creek Campsite (PDF), Bassar Diggins (PDF), and Swedes Landing (PDF).
+There are three fee camping areas within the Vale District: Chukar Park, Spring Recreation Site, and Carter's Landing (PDF).
+Other developed camping locations include Antelope Reservoir (PDF), Birch Creek Historic Ranch, Cow Lakes, Rome Launch Site, Slocum Creek/Leslie Gulch, Three Forks, Twin Springs, Willow Creek Hot Springs, Hells Canyon Reservoir Recreation Area, Copper Creek Campsite (PDF), Bassar Diggins (PDF), and Swedes Landing (PDF).